Blocship/star_book/README.md

 ## 🤝 Contributing

 Are you interested in building and contributing to this awesome app?
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-To pick something for contribution refer [StarBook board](https://github.com/Blocship/star_book/issues).
-For more, refer [CONTRIBUTING.md](CONTRIBUTING.md)
+To pick something for contribution refer [CONTRIBUTING.md](CONTRIBUTING.md)

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)